How to Get to Lech + Tips For Staying & Entertaining [2026]

 Where to stay in Lech

+After you have already found out how to get to Lech, it is the time to explore accommodation options.
 In Lech you can find a truly developed hotel infrastructure.
 Based on my research, the accommodation options include apartments, hotels of various categories, holiday homes, guest houses, chalets, B&B`s.
 During the winter holidays, I would recommend booking accommodation in advance, since the resort is in demand among skiers.

-Hotel Sonnenburg 5* – the hotel is located in a picturesque place, surrounded by mountains.
+Hotel Sonnenburg 5* is located in a picturesque place, surrounded by mountains.
 It features an outdoor swimming pool and a relaxing terrace.
 There is also a restaurant, a bar, a fitness room and a spa area.
 You can stay in rooms of various categories.
 Half board is included in the price.
 Some rooms have a balcony.
 Wi-Fi is available throughout the hotel and is free of charge.
-Public parking nearby is provided for an additional fee.
-The front desk is open 24 hours a day.
-As online booking services provide tourists reviews, I found out that there are places for storing skis and luggage at the hotel.
-The front desk offers ski equipment rental and ski pass sales;

-Hotel Tannbergerhof 4* — the hotel is located in the center of Lech.
+Hotel Tannbergerhof 4* is located in the center of Lech.
 The ski slopes are situated right outside the hotel.
 The hotel has a bar where open-air parties are held.
 This is a popular entertainment in Lech.
 The hotel restaurant serves regional cuisine.
 The spa area includes a light therapy sauna, an infrared sauna, an aromatherapy steam bath and a salt water grotto, as well as an indoor swimming pool.
-Guests can stay in rooms of various categories.
-Breakfast is included in the price.
-Wi-Fi is provided throughout the hotel and is free of charge.
-Public parking is available on site for an additional fee and upon reservation.
-Ski passes are sold at the front desk; storage area for skis and luggage, and an ATM can also be found at the front desk;

-Hotel Olympia 3* – the hotel is within the walking distance from the nearest cable car.
+Hotel Olympia 3* is within the walking distance from the nearest cable car.
 It offers a wellness center and a restaurant.
 You can stay in rooms of various categories or apartments.
 Continental breakfast is available.
 In the wellness center you can find a sauna, a Turkish bath, and a relaxation area.
 Wi-Fi is available throughout the hotel and is free of charge.
 Private parking is provided nearby upon reservation.
 Ski storage is available at the reception;

-Hotel Lech & Residenz Chesa Rosa 3* – the hotel is located near the ski lifts.
+Hotel Lech & Residenz Chesa Rosa 3* is located near the ski lifts.
 The hotel has a fireplace and a spa area with a sauna, a steam bath and a massage room.
 There is also a restaurant and a bar.
 You can stay in rooms of various categories.
 Breakfast is included in the price.
 Some rooms have balconies.
 Wi-Fi is available throughout the hotel and is free of charge.
 Private parking is provided nearby for an additional fee.
 At the reception you can find places to store your luggage and skis;

 Cozy austrian mountain houses in Lech